CreatCodeBuild/Python-Notes/Multiprocess Data Handling on IO intensive task/README.md

 ### Conclusion
 Through 2 steps of optimization, with less than 10 lines of code, we obtain an overall 293% performance gain.
 Remember, Python is slow, but, it's not hard to make it less slow.

+You might want to ask, why bother?
+If my Python code is slow, I can always write the slow part with C++.

+I have 2 arguments to justify it:
+1. We, Python programmers say that we will rewrite slow code with C/C++.
+Nobody does it.
+It is not that easy to write a native extension for Python.
+Sometimes it's just not worth it to write a native code for some one-time use code.
+If you are writing a more general utility that will be used by many developers, then it's worth it.
+Numpy etc. We are not doing extreme optimization here.
+2. No matter how fast your single thread code is, you still need to write milti-process parallel code someitmes.
+This experiment use Python as an example, but the principle applies to all languages.
+If you have data parallelism, consider multi-process.

+Ok, hope this is helpful to you.

+Best